viserion-999/Time_Series/README.md

 # Time_Series Forecasting using Arima
-# Predicting the attack during World War 2 using temperature
+# Predicting the attack during World War 2 using climate data

 In this project, we are trying to predict if an attack is likely to occur & if so who is the attacker.
 We are predicting based on temperature of the region